thype-it/portfolio2023/README.md

 ## Project Structure

-HakkaStack project consists of a REST API and a web frontend.

 - `backend` - Server logic is located in the /data folder and is handled with Next js.
 For this project no API is required.
 - `frontend` - The web written in TypeScript in React.